DimensionSoftware/snapwallet.io/docs/book/use-cases/nft.md

-# NFT Checkouts
+# NFT and Product Checkouts

-Configure Snap Wallet for NFT checkouts in a snap!
+Configure Snap Wallet for NFT checkouts, and any other product or service, in a snap!
 Simply provide a `product` configuration parameter to get started.
-A user can purchase an NFT using a debit card or a bank account.
+A user can purchase an NFT using a debit card or a bank account:

 ```html
 <!DOCTYPE html5>